datacommons/datacommons.github.io/donate/index.md

 <p>
 Thanks!
 Your voice matters.
 Folks like you can influence the outcome of this campaign.
 Will you share the message below on your favorite social media platform?</p>

-<blockquote>    ⁃    We need to make it easier for economic justice organizers to share info.
+<blockquote>We need to make it easier for economic justice organizers to share info.
 The @datacommons is nerdy but necessary! http://s.coop/1wtcp  #GrowDCC
 </blockquote>

 </div>